Bryant Family Dentistry

 2. Call Us Right Away

-5. Try to Reinsert the Tooth
+5. Try to Place the Tooth Back in the Socket

 6. Control Bleeding